AGENDA

 • How to balance cost efficiency with long-term asset value

-• Learn best budget measures for prioritising repairs and managing resources limits
+• Learn best budget measures for prioritising repairs and managing resource limits

-• Offshore: Strategise to control rising costs and perform risk mitigation for bigger blade repairs
+• Offshore: Strategise to control rising costs and perform risk mitigation for large blade repairs

 Q&A - Engage with the speaker in a dedicated Q&A session